OlivierSohn/hamazed/BACKLOG.md

 to have accurate phase cancellation avoidance, we should do mkDeterministicPhase(o.elem.angle()) in the compute, and pass the pointer to the matching audioelement to the used audioelement.
-Also in the compute, if the clock of the other audioelements says it has already computed, we should ask it to copmute its angle 16 iterations ago.
+Also in the compute, if the clock of the other audioelements says it has already computed, we should ask it to compute its angle 'nFrames' iterations ago, assuming it has been computed for the same number of frames as ourselves.

 - Make the audioengine lock-free, to be able to reach lower latencies, and avoid the priority change overhead.